bcuz/webdb-challenge/README.md

 1. What is the name given to a table column that references the primary key on another table. foreign key
-1. What do we need in order to have a _many to many_ relationship between two tables. junction table. each row contains the primary key both tables.
+1. What do we need in order to have a _many to many_ relationship between two tables. junction table. each row contains the primary key of both tables.

 ## Project Set Up